Beningbrough Larch Walk

 Beningbrough Hall car park

-Cross over the main exit road and continue through the gate directly in front of you.
+Turn right onto the main exit road until you reach through the gate on the left, opposite the driveway to Home Farm.
+Turn left here heading through the gate and you are now back onto the map at point 2.
 Continue along the concrete path.
 Enjoy Beningbrough’s open parkland out on your left hand side.

 Look out for the prize winning Aberdeen Angus cattle which is farmed by the tenant farmer here on the Beningbrough estate.